FRBs/astropath/docs/scripts.rst

     -s SURVEY, --survey SURVEY
                             Public survey to use for the analysis ['Pan-STARRS', 'DECaL']
-    --ssize SSIZE         Size of the survey in arcmin --debug               debug?
+    --scale SCALE         Scale for length in exponential prior --ssize SSIZE         Size of the survey in arcmin --debug               debug?
     -o OUTFILE, --outfile OUTFILE